 Nonetheless, there are various treatments, and even a cure, for baldness.

 This is an oral drug that inhibits the production of dihydrotestosterone.
-It can slow down hair loss a little bit, but the effects are far from impressive.
+It can slow down hair loss.
+If the hair loss is not too severe, it can bring back some hair growth.

 Is a drug that you apply to the scalp.
 You have to apply it for many months to start to see a difference, and often the effect is very small.
 As soon as you stop applying minoxidil, the hair loss returns.
 Minoxidil works by increasing blood flow to the scalp, which probably leads to more nutrients reaching the hair follicle cells.